Baryogenesis and Dark Matter in Multiple Hidden Sectors: Model Overview

-In addition to the reheating sector containing $\{N_i, \phi, S\}$, there are also $N$ nearly decoupled SM-like sectors each containing a copy of the SM field content plus a vector-like fourth generation of leptons $(L_{4},L_{4}^{c})$ with charges of $\mathbf{2}_{\pm 1/2}$ under a given sector's $SU(2)\times U(1)$ gauge symmetry.
-The dimensionless parameters: gauge, Yukawa, and quartic couplings, of each sector are (approximately) equal to those of the SM.
-The dimensionful Higgs mass parameter takes random values in each sector which is the way this setup solves the hierarchy problem~\cite{Arkani-Hamed:2016rle}.
+Below the scale of the heavy $N_i$ and $\phi$ fields, the content of our model is very similar to the original N-naturalness model, with $N$ nearly decoupled SM-like sectors each containing a copy of the SM field content plus a vectorlike lepton doublet $(L_{4},L_{4}^{c})$ with charges of $\mathbf{2}_{\pm 1/2}$ under a given sector's $SU(2)\times U(1)$ gauge symmetry.
+These TeV-scale vectorlike leptons serve as a portal through which the reheaton $S$ decays to the different sectors.
+Without this portal, the reheaton could in principle couple directly to the leptons of each sector, but this would lead to a heavy reheaton and too much mixing between the reheaton and the neutrinos~\cite{Arkani-Hamed:2016rle}.
+In the $N$ SM-like sectors, the dimensionless parameters: gauge, Yukawa, and quartic couplings are (approximately) equal to those of the SM, but the dimensionful Higgs mass parameter takes a different value in each sector.
+Having a range of possible Higgs masses with the lowest one dynamically preferred by the reheaton decay is how this setup addresses the hierarchy problem~\cite{Arkani-Hamed:2016rle}.
 For simplicity, we parameterize the Higgs mass squared parameter in the $i$th sector by

 and we can identify the $i=0$ sector, the one with a negative mass parameter with the smallest magnitude, as the SM sector.
-Sectors with $i>0$ are dubbed ``standard sectors'' and have a similar structure to the SM but with a larger Higgs vacuum expectation value (vev).
-Those with $i<0$ are ``exotic sectors'' in which the Higgs does not acquire a vev at all and can be integrated out in an $SU(3)\times SU(2)\times U(1)$ symmetric theory.
+Sectors with $i>0$ are dubbed ``standard sectors'' and have a similar structure to the SM but with a larger Higgs VEV.
+Those with $i<0$ are ``exotic sectors'' in which the Higgs does not acquire a VEV at all and can be integrated out in an $SU(3)\times SU(2)\times U(1)$ symmetric theory.
 These exotic sectors will be the dominant source of dark matter (DM) in the Universe.
 The parameter $r$ indicates the spacing between sectors, with $r=1$ corresponding to uniform spacing and $r<1$ corresponding to a large splitting between our sector and the next one~\cite{Arkani-Hamed:2016rle}.
-More details on the mass spectrum of each sector are given in \autoref{App: mass spectrum}.
+More details on the mass spectrum of each sector are given in \appenref{App: mass spectrum}.

-Following~\cite{Arkani-Hamed:2016rle}, the vector-like fourth generation $L_4$ and $L_4^c$ serve as the portal to the reheaton.
-This is given by the following interaction Lagrangian:
+Similar to~\cite{Arkani-Hamed:2016rle}, the vectorlike lepton doublet $L_4$ and $L_4^c$ serves as the portal to the reheaton.
+This is given by the following Lagrangian: